Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 - If the version is the most recent version which works with a given version of NServiceBus, the version will be supported for as long as that version of NServiceBus is supported.
 - On rare occasions, the end-of-support date for a component may be limited beyond what is described above, usually due to circumstances outside of Particular's control.
 In these cases, the date and reasoning will be specified on the [NServiceBus packages supported versions page](supported-versions.md).

-WARNING: If support is required for a version that is not listed or has expired, contact [Particular Software Support](https://particular.net/contactus).

 Particular will apply critical bug fixes to all supported versions.
 If a bug also impacts a non-supported version, the recommended approach is to upgrade to a supported version which contains the fix.

+To be supported by Particular, NServiceBus must be run on a [supported version of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy).
+See [supported frameworks and platforms](supported-platforms.md) for more information.

+If support is required for a version that is not listed or has expired, contact [Particular Software Support](https://particular.net/contactus).

 For more information refer to [the release policy](/nservicebus/upgrades/release-policy.md).